 While the cost of mediation is impossible to estimate, there are ways to keep the fees minimal.
 Talk to your spouse as much as possible outside the mediation sessions.
 By staying friendly, you’ll be able to make decisions more quickly, and your mediation services will take less time.

 Clearly, mediation is more financially attractive than traditional litigation.
 It’s also less stressful and helps couples feel better about the decisions they make.
-Contact one of our Sacramento Divorce mediation attorney to learn how our experienced mediators can help.
+Contact Carol Delzer Mediator-Attorney to ask for a mediation consultation to help you resolve any conflicts and save your money.